Media Arts + Practice

 Associate Professor of the Practice of Cinematic Arts.
 Media Arts + Practice Division.
 School of Cinematic Arts.
 University of Southern California.
 Los Angeles, CA. August 2015 – present.

 Game Studies Seminar: Environmental Games.
 CTIN 464.
-Advanced Interactive Media and Games Division course focusing on environmental games.
+Interactive Media and Games Division course focusing on environmental games.

 Game Studies Seminar: Games and Narrative.
 CTIN 464.
 Advanced Interactive Media and Games Division course focusing on games and narrative.
 Game types—board games, video games, LARPs, sports, parlor games, immersive/interactive theatre, etc.—and representation of games in novels, films, and other narrative texts.
 Theory by Barthes, Genette, Culler, Ryan, Murray, and others.

 Transmedia Entertainment.
 CTCS 482.
 Cinema and New Media course investigating dimensions of transmedia entertainment, including world-building, multimodality, narratology, commercialism, grass roots activity, and education.
 Critical theory by Adorno, Barthes, deCerteau, Fiske, Hayles, Ryan; transmedia theory by Clark, Jenkins, Johnson, McGonigal, Mittell, Phillips, Rettberg, Wolf.
 Discuss the creative, technical, and commercial components of transmedia entertainment with leading innovators in the industry.

 Methods of Digital Research 346.
 Media Arts + Practice course for MA+P majors and honors course exploring how emerging technologies have reshaped and expanded digital and multimodal research practices.
 Digital humanities readings by Anderson, Burdick, Friedberg, Ryan, Manovich, McPherson, Murray and Willis.
 Development of thesis proposal and project through paper and digital prototyping.